 Step 8: Permitting

 Permitting duration depends on the size and complexity of the project and the workload of the authorities.
 Their review can take anywhere from a day to a few weeks to several months.
 We launch the process as early as we can so that this critical phase does not hold up the overall timeline.
-The necessary forms and drawings are gathered by us and submitted to the building department.
+The necessary forms and drawings are assembled by us and submitted to the building department.
 We respond to any corrections they need and then receive the building permit.

 Step 9: Bidding